Kleinwort Benson owner RHJI: ditching BHF bid may incur charges

-At the end of May, a group of hedge funds representing 4 percent of RHJI's share capital asked the firm to give its more than 200 million euros (170.3 million pounds) in free cash back to shareholders and abandon its bid for Deutsche Bank's (DBKGn.DE) BHF-Bank unit.
+At the end of May, a group of hedge funds representing 4 percent of RHJI's share capital asked the firm to give its more than 200 million euros ($259.20 million) in free cash back to shareholders and abandon its bid for Deutsche Bank's BHF-Bank unit.

 In a letter to shareholders, RHJ said it could not pull out of the BHF-Bank bid before the end of the summer without being exposed to possible compensation claims.